 If you’re applying Early Action or Early Decision, your college will consider October ACT and November SAT score, but none achieved later.

 Many schools begin considering applications (and scholarships!)
 July 1 or August 1, so you may prefer to test earlier than your friends, primarily during your junior year and the summer afterwards (though save at least one try for the fall of senior year).
 ACT score results and SAT score results can take 2-8 weeks to receive, so be sure your test dates will give you scores in time to meet your application deadlines.
 If you choose to wait to receive scores before sending to colleges, add another two weeks.

 What’s your academic load?

-Will your high school classes be harder in the fall or spring semester?
-Are you taking summer school?
+Will your high school classes be harder in the spring or fall semester?

 Have any personal or family commitments?

-And remember to give yourself a cushion in case of sudden sickness, accidents, or other unforeseen events that might affect your test preparation and performance.
+Whatever you do, plan ahead!
+And give yourself a cushion in case of sudden illness, accident or other unforeseen event that might affect your test preparation and performance.
 Give yourself the best chance for the best results to maximize those scholarship dollars!